publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch5/schIII/m__us_usc_t50_s98h.md

             (C) Development of current specifications of stockpile materials and the upgrading of existing stockpile materials to meet current specifications (including transportation, when economical, related to such upgrading).

+            (D) Encouraging the appropriate conservation of strategic and critical materials.

-            (D) Testing and quality studies of stockpile materials.
+            (E) Testing and quality studies of stockpile materials.

-            (E) Studying future material and mobilization requirements for the stockpile.
+            (F) Studying future material and mobilization requirements for the stockpile.

-            (F) Activities authorized under [section 98h–6 of this title][/us/usc/t50/s98h–6].
+            (G) Activities authorized under [section 98h–6 of this title][/us/usc/t50/s98h–6].

-            (G)
+            (H)

              Contracting under competitive procedures for materials development and research to—